Configuring Routing Between PE and CE Routers

 Configuring Routing Between PE and CE Routers in Layer 3 VPNs

 For the PE router to distribute VPN-related routes to and from connected CE routers, you must configure routing within the VPN routing instance.
 You can configure a routing protocol—BGP, OSPF, or RIP—or you can configure static routing.
-For the connection to each CE router, you can configure only one type of routing.
+For the connection to each CE router, you typically configure one type of routing, but in some cases you can include both static routes and routing protocol configurations.

 The following sections explain how to configure VPN routing between the PE and CE routers: